mcculls5/Project-Showcase/Boardgame_Implementation/README.md

 - Experience with software Use-cases and UML diagrams.

 ## Contents
-As this project is related to classwork, code must be omitted.
+As this project is related to classwork, the raw Java code must be omitted.
 - **instructions/** : Contains the assignment instructions that outline the learning goals and tasks completed.
+- **resources/** : XML and images required for Game.exe.
 - **Game.exe** : An executable version of the finished game.
-- **resources/** : XML and images required for Game.exe.
 - **Game-Rules.pdf** : The gameplay rules of the original boardgame.